EARLY YEARS FUNDING

 30 hours funding is available to 3 and 4 year old children of working parents subject to certain eligibility criteria.

-Funded children are charged at a rate of £3.90 per hour (as designated by South Gloucestershire Council).
-In addition to this we charge a supplementary charge which covers all additional extras provided at Pumpkins over and above the provision of high quality, flexible childcare specifically:
+We charge a supplementary charge which covers meals and consumables and all additional extras provided at Pumpkins over and above the provision of high quality, flexible childcare specifically:

 All meals and snacks